RCIPS Graduation

-The Royal Cayman Islands Police graduated eight recruits today at the Harquail Theatre where they received their certificates.
+The Royal Cayman Islands Police graduated six recruits today at the Harquail Theatre where they received their certificates.

 One graduate, Nicholas Manning, was the youngest recruit of his class and is now the youngest Police Constable on island.
 Police Constable Nicholas Manning was also given the award for Most Improved Student.